-:param attributes\to\lookup: A list of additional LDAP attributes to query for the. ⇒group.
-Regardless of

-→attributes will be queried.

-:param size\limit: An integer indicating a limit to place the number of results the. →search will return.

-If not specified, defaults to 0, meaning unlimited.

-:param object\class: Optional.
-The object class to filter on when searching. →Defaults to 'top' which will include all objects in AD.

-''' :param return_type: Optional.
+''' Find all AD objects that possess the specified attribute with the specified value. →and return them. :param attribute_name: The LDAP name of the attribute to be used in the search. :param attribute_value: The value that returned objects should possess for the. →attribute. :param attributes_to_lookup: A list of additional LDAP attributes to query for the.. ⇒group.
+Regardless of what's specified, the groups' name and object class →attributes will be gueried. :param size_limit: An integer indicating a limit to place the number of results the. →search will return.
+If not specified, defaults to 0, meaning unlimited. :param object_class: Optional.
+The object class to filter on when searching. →Defaults to 'top' which will include all objects in AD. :param return_type: Optional.
 The class to use to represent the returned objects. →Defaults to ADObject.
-If a generic search is being done, or an object class is used.

-→ that is not yet supported by this library, using ADObject is recommended. :param controls: A list of LDAP controls to use when performing the search.
-These. whether or not certain properties/attributes are critical, which. →influences whether a search may succeed or fail based on their availability. :returns: a list of ADObject objects representing groups with the specified value. \rightarrow for the specified attribute. find_user_by_distinguished_name(self, user_dn: str, attributes_to_lookup: List[str] = →None, controls: List[ldap3.protocol.rfc4511.Control] = None) -> Union[ms_active requested attributes. :param user_dn: The distinguished name of the user. :param attributes_to_lookup: A list of additional LDAP attributes to query for the. →user.
-Regardless of what's specified, the user's name and object class ⇒attributes will be queried. :param controls: A list of LDAP controls to use when performing the search.
-These →can be used to specify whether or not certain properties/attributes are critical, which. ⇒influences whether a search may succeed or fail based on their availability. :returns: an ADUser object or None if the user does not exist. find_user_by_name(self, user_name: str, attributes_to_lookup: List[str] = None, -controls: List[ldap3.protocol.rfc4511.Control] = None) -> Union[ms_active_directory.
+If a generic search is being done, or an object class is used →that is not yet supported by this library, using ADObject is recommended. :param controls: A list of LDAP controls to use when performing the search.
+These whether or not certain properties/attributes are critical, which →influences whether a search may succeed or fail based on their availability. :returns: a list of ADObject objects representing groups with the specified value. \rightarrow for the specified attribute. find_user_by_distinguished_name(self, user_dn: str, attributes_to_lookup: List[str] = →None, controls: List[ldap3.protocol.rfc4511.Control] = None) -> Union[ms_active requested attributes. :param user_dn: The distinguished name of the user. :param attributes_to_lookup: A list of additional LDAP attributes to query for the... →user.
+Regardless of what's specified, the user's name and object class. →attributes will be gueried. :param controls: A list of LDAP controls to use when performing the search.
+These whether or not certain properties/attributes are critical, which. →influences whether a search may succeed or fail based on their availability. :returns: an ADUser object or None if the user does not exist. find_user_by_name(self, user_name: str, attributes_to_lookup: List[str] = None, -controls: List[ldap3.protocol.rfc4511.Control] = None) -> Union[ms_active_directory.
 Find a User in AD based on a provided name.
-This function takes in a generic name which can be either a distinguished name, a. ⇔common name, or a sAMAccountName, and tries to find a unique user identified by it and return. ⇒information on the user. :param user_name: The name of the user, which may be a DN, common name, or. →sAMAccountName. :param attributes_to_lookup: A list of additional LDAP attributes to query for the →user.
-Regardless of what's specified, the user's name and object class. →attributes will be queried. :param controls: A list of LDAP controls to use when performing the search.
-These. whether or not certain properties/attributes are critical, which →influences whether a search may succeed or fail based on their availability. :returns: an ADUser object or None if the user does not exist. :raises: a DuplicateNameException if more than one entry exists with this name. '''
+This function takes in a generic name which can be either a distinguished name, au ⇔common name, or a (continues on next page) '''